-We specialise in, and began wet room installations in Suffolk.
-We now cover the South East of England, and whilst wet rooms are fabulous to shower in, but we have to adjust the way we bathe.
+Apollo Design specialise in, and began wet room installations in Suffolk.
+We now cover the South East of England, and whilst they are fabulous to shower in, we have to adjust the way we bathe.
 All for the better, no more climbing into a bath to shower.
-And no more cleaning mold from enclosure frames ladies.
+And no more cleaning mould from enclosure frames ladies.

 We Brits find it hard to change our ways.
-(No Mrs. you can t have carpet in a wet room.)
+(No Mrs. you can’t have carpet.)
 I get calls to say; the floors wet, (well, the clues in the name) I need a screen, I need curtains.
-Personally I think this detracts from the beauty of a wet room and clutters it up.
+Personally I think this detracts from the beauty of the room and clutters it up.
 Therefore we suggest to try without, a screen can always be retro fitted but can just get in the way.

-Firstly, It is all wet rooms in Spain and Thailand.
-It was in Spain that I fell in love with wet rooms.
-Mobility wet rooms installations are something we developed and specialise in. see our Mobility Wet Room installations page.
-We operate from Ipswich and install wet rooms in Suffolk, Essex and the surrounding areas.
+Firstly, in Spain and Thailand, It is all wet rooms .
+It was in Spain that I fell in love with them.
+We developed and specialise in Mobility installations are something in.
+See our Mobility page.
+Operating from Ipswich, we install wet rooms in Suffolk, Essex and the surrounding areas.
 However, we travel all over the south east of England for mobility wet rooms.
 You can see more on our Colchester site

-In Thailand every wet room installation I have seen has a small toweling rug outside the door and they automatically wipe their feet as they leave.
-However, because it may be said to be easier in a hot country.
+In Thailand every wet room I have seen has a small towelling rug outside the door and they automatically wipe their feet as they leave.
+However, because it may be easier in a hot country.
 But even if you have slippers on, you can wipe your feet as the floor will not be continually wet.
-The few Asian people here that have fitted out a wet room for do this without question.
+The few Asian people here that have we installed for do this without question.

-A screen can always be retro fitted.
+You can always retro fit a screen.
 Therefore, at the end of the day it is your choice.

-In addition, a rain head shower was utilised by the customer, counter top basin was added, wall mounted basin mixer tap and fitted furniture in an exotic ‘Rift Oak’ finish, giving a beautiful wet room therefore giving a touch of elegance.
+The customer utilised a rain head shower.
+We added a counter top basin , wall mounted basin mixer tap and fitted furniture in an exotic ‘Rift Oak’ finish, giving a beautiful wet room, therefore giving a touch of elegance.